PNWER

 - Hon.
 David Wilkins, Former U.S. Ambassador to Canada

-The Pacific NorthWest Economic Region (PNWER) Foundation is a statutory public/private nonprofit created in 1991 by the U.S. states of Alaska, Idaho, Oregon, Montana, and Washington and the Canadian provinces of Alberta, British Columbia, and Saskatchewan and the territories of the Northwest Territories and the Yukon.
+The Pacific NorthWest Economic Region (PNWER) is a statutory public/private nonprofit created in 1991 by the U.S. states of Alaska, Idaho, Oregon, Montana, and Washington and the Canadian provinces and territories of Alberta, British Columbia, and Saskatchewan, the Northwest Territories and Yukon.

 Sign Up for PNWER's Newsletter